aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/print-and-preview/aspose-cells-font-usage/how-to-specify-truetype-fonts-location/_index.md

 ### **Where Aspose.Cells Looks for TrueType Fonts on Windows**

 Aspose.Cells searches for fonts in the **Windows\Fonts** folder.
-This default setting works most of the time so only specify your own fonts folders if you really need to.
+This default setting works most of the time, so only specify your own fonts folder if you really need to.

 ### **Where Aspose.Cells Looks for TrueType Fonts on Linux**

-By default, Aspose.Cells API looks for the fonts in all of the the following locations, although different Linux distributions store fonts in different folders.
+By default, Aspose.Cells API looks for the fonts in all of the following locations, although different Linux distributions store fonts in different folders.

 1. /usr/share/fonts
-1. /usr/local/share/fonts
+2. /usr/local/share/fonts

 {{% alert color="primary" %}}

-This default behavior will work for most Linux distributions, but is not guaranteed to work all of the time.
+This default behavior will work for most Linux distributions, but is not guaranteed to work for all of the time.
 You might need to specify the location of the TrueType fonts explicitly.

 {{% /alert %}}